techidaily/site-win11-tips/source/_posts/breaking-down-windows-defenders-0x80004004-issue.md

  If you have come this far without a viable solution and are still struggling to use Microsoft Defender, we recommend reporting the issue to Microsoft’s official support team.
 Till they offer a fix, you can consider switching to another security service to protect your system from vulnerabilities and malware.

- Our guide on[the best antivirus programs for Windows](https://www.makeuseof.com/tag/best-antivirus-for-windows-10/) should help you make an informed decision in this regard.
+ Our guide on [the best antivirus programs for Windows](https://www.makeuseof.com/tag/best-antivirus-for-windows-10/) should help you make an informed decision in this regard.

 ## The Microsoft Defender Error 0x80004004, Resolved